craig-m/rpi_cluster/README.md

 ### Deployer

-The Deployer code (and Ansible playbooks) runs from x1 R-Pi, and in a Virtual Machine (debian/stretch64).
+The Deployer runs from x1 R-Pi.
 This configures all of the other hosts using:

 * Fabric (http://www.fabfile.org/)
 * Ansible (https://www.ansible.com/)
 * ServerSpec (http://serverspec.org/)

-* Redis DB for Ansible fact cache (https://redis.io/)
+It also acts as a Certificate Authority, for TLS and SSH.

 ### LanServices - Main